predibase/llm_distillation_playbook/README.md

 1. An in-distribution test set with 90% non-bad examples and 10% toxic examples, drawn from the original test set.
 2. An explicitly balanced test set with 50% non-toxic and 50% toxic examples, drawn from the original test set.

-By measuring models on both of these test sets simultaneously, we can observe how well a candidate model classifies toxic comments classification overall, as well as how well these classifications would fare in a traffic-realisitic scenario.
+By measuring models on both of these test sets simultaneously, we can observe how well a candidate model classifies toxic comments classification overall, as well as how well these classifications would fare in a traffic-realisitic setting.

 </details>

-### Best practice: Maximize the quality of your teacher model.
+### Maximize the quality of your teacher model.

 ***Summary:** The quality of your teacher model's outputs serves as an upper limit for the performance of your distilled student model.
 Invest in maximizing the quality of your teacher model's performance as much as possible.*